geerlingguy/raspberry-pi-pcie-devices/extras/cross-compile/README.md

   1. Compile the Kernel:

      ```
-     make -j8 ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- Image modules dtbs
+     make -j -l`nproc` ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- Image modules dtbs
      ```

 > For 32-bit Pi OS, use `ARCH=arm`, `CROSS_COMPILE=arm-linux-gnueabihf-`, and `zImage` instead of `Image`.

-> I set the jobs argument (`-j8`) based on a bit of benchmarking on my M1 Mac's processor.
-For different types of processors you may want to use more (or fewer) jobs depending on architecture and how many cores you have.
+> The job argument `-j` is set to unlimted here with make limiting the workload placed on the nuild machine with `-l`.
+The limiy is based off of total CPU useage, each hardware thread allowing the usage to go up another 100% (which translates to `1` here).
+This should allow you to keep using your computer with hte build happening but without it taking too much time.
+If the build fails try using `-jN` where `N` is a number smaller than your core count to reduce memory usage.

 ## Copying built Kernel via remote SSHFS filesystem